k2view-academy/K2View-Academy/articles/15_web_services/16_rest_api_additions.md

 Copy rewrite.config file (sample file attached) to $FABRIC_HOME\webserver\WEB-INF

-To use this functionality, users must have at least basic knowledge of rewrite rules / conditions and their different parameters.
+To use this functionality, users must at least have a basic knowledge of Rewrite rules / conditions and their different parameters.

 Useful tutorials: